45+ Indiana Religious Sites

 1900 West Park Drive, Huntington, IN

-The Victory Noll Campus includes a labyrinth, nature trails, a pond, and Stations of the Cross that are open to the public daily, during daylight hours.
+The Victory Noll Campus includes a labyrinth, nature trails, a pond, and Stations of the Cross, open daily during daylight hours.

 Warsaw Biblical Gardens, Warsaw